Comedian Janey Godley, known for Sturgeon parodies and Trump sign, dies aged 63

 — Janey Godley (@JaneyGodley) November 2, 2024

-Despite her diagnosis, she returned to touring but cancelled her 2024 autumn event dates in September.
+Despite her diagnosis, Godley returned to touring but cancelled her 2024 autumn event dates in September.

 She said she would be getting palliative care and going into a hospice in a video shared to social media on September 25.